Find Trade Colleges

 The average amount in student loans that clinical laboratory science majors at Allegany College of Maryland take out while working on their Associate Degree is $18,750.

-Full Clinical/Medical Laboratory Science at Allegany College of Maryland Report
+Read full report on Clinical/Medical Laboratory Science at Allegany College of Maryland

-Out of the 9 schools in Maryland that were part of this year’s ranking, College of Southern Maryland landed the # 5 spot on the list.
+A rank of #5 on this year’s list means College of Southern Maryland is a great place for clinical/medical laboratory science students working on their associate degree.
 CSM is a small public school located in the rural area of La Plata.

 Women make up 67% of the clinical laboratory science majors at the school.